miloske85/almond-backup/README.md

 # Almond Backup

 Having a backup copy of your files, on a RAID array, or cloud (if you're a normie) is important, but often not enough.
 For important files it is highly desirable to have multiple backup copies.
+Some filesystems support snapshots, some OSes support automated previous versions, but in there are times when this is not flexible enough.

 Almond Backup can: